Khamel83/Podemos/.agent-os/product/roadmap.md

 ## Phase 2: Advanced Features & Reliability (4 weeks)

+- [ ] **Automated Backlog Prioritization:** Implement options to prioritize processing of newer episodes for news-based podcasts, or to process only a certain number of the latest episodes from a feed.
+- [ ] **Basic Cleanup/Retention Policy:** Automatically delete old processed files after a configurable period or number of episodes to manage disk space.
+- [ ] **Apple Podcasts API Integration:** Utilize the Apple Podcasts API to search for each podcast and pull down all the information provided in a structured way for our database.
+It should always prioritize the data from the podcast provided directly but supplement it with any of the structured data we have and use that to make clean and orderly content.
 - [ ] **Performance Optimization** - Implement caching, concurrent processing, and memory management
 - [ ] **Full-Text Search Implementation** - Meilisearch integration for fast, typo-tolerant search
 - [ ] **Advanced AI Integration** - Enhanced model selection, cost optimization, and fallback strategies